 Let me give one more passage that gets at the meaning of what fasting is for Christians.
 In Acts 13:1–3, there is this beautiful illustration of how fasting became instrumental in the laying hold of God for the shaping of world-changing ministry.
 Here is what it says:

 Now there were in the church at Antioch prophets and teachers, Barnabas, Simeon who was called Niger, Lucius of Cyrene, Manaen a lifelong friend of Herod the tetrarch, and Saul.
 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 Then after fasting and praying they laid their hands on them and sent them off.

-So the leaders of the church were fasting, it seems, in order to express to God their own need and longing and desire with their bodies for God’s guidance in missionary breakthroughs.
-And God responded with an answer that totally transformed the world, because the mission Barnabas and Saul (or Paul) was one of the most important missionary endeavors in the history of the world, because the advancement of the gospel broke into the western Roman Empire and nothing in the world has ever been the same since that breakthrough.
+So, the leaders of the church were fasting, it seems, in order to express to God their own need and longing and desire with their bodies for God’s guidance in missionary breakthroughs.
+And God responded with an answer that totally transformed the world, because the mission of Barnabas and Saul (or Paul) was one of the most important missionary endeavors in the history of the world.
+The advancement of the gospel broke into the western Roman Empire, and nothing in the world has ever been the same since that breakthrough.

 Food is good.
 Let there be no mistake about this.
-We are not ascetics in that we deny the goodness of God’s creation.
+We are not ascetics, in that we deny the goodness of God’s creation.
 Food is good.
-It is a gift of God and we glorify God with it in two ways, not just one way.
-We feast on it with gratitude for God’s goodness and we forfeit food out of hunger for God himself.
-When we feast we gladly taste the emblem of our heavenly food, the bread of life, Jesus himself.
+It is a gift of God, and we glorify God with it in two ways, not just one way.
+We feast on it with gratitude for God’s goodness, and we forfeit food out of hunger for God himself.